teambit/docs/docs/getting-started/creating-components.md

 // ```

 ```
+:arrow_right: Learn more about [Bit Documenting](/building-with-bit/documenting/overview).

-### Install Dependencies
+## Install Dependencies

 As we are creating a React component and therefore importing React we will need to install it so we can use it.
-We can run the `bit install` command to install any needed dependencies.
+We can run the `bit install` command to install all needed dependencies.

 ```shell
 bit install
 ```

+:arrow_right: Learn more about [Bit Dependency Installation](/building-with-bit/dependencies/dependency-installation).